AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

     ) <non-specialized-20k>]
 )

-= Centralized strategy
+= Centralized Controller

-It would be interesting to see if a centralized strategy can help the cars to achieve a better coherent performance, compared to the default setup.
+It would be interesting to see if a Centralized Controller can help the cars to achieve a better coherent performance, compared to the default setup.
 Though the challenge is a much bigger state space has to be learned.

 @centralized-controller shows the learning outcomes on a per-car basis for different fleet sizes.
 Every centralized controller was trained for 20000 runs.